ponylang/ponyc/README.md

 NOTE: If LLVM version < 5.0.0 is used, cpu feature `avx512f` is disabled automagically to avoid [LLVM bug 30542](https://bugs.llvm.org/show_bug.cgi?id=30542) otherwise the compiler crashes during the optimization phase.

-#### Changing the commit associated with llvm_cfg=llvm-default.cfg
+#### Changing the commit associated with LLVM_CFG=llvm-default.cfg

-When llvm_cfg is not specified or it is llvm-default.cfg the commit associated with the `src` submodule is checked out as the llvm source to be built.
+When LLVM_CFG is not specified or it is llvm-default.cfg the commit associated with the `src` submodule is checked out as the llvm source to be built.
 To change to a different commit, for instance tag `llvmorg-8.0.0`, simply clone ponyc and change `lib/llvm/src` to the desired commit:
 ```
 git clone --recurse-submodules  https://github.com/<you>/ponyc
 cd ponyc